-The Foundation's payments to the District for scholarships and grants amounted to \$2,388,993 and \$1,667,738 for fiscal years 2015 and 2014, respectively.
-At August 31, 2015 and 2014, the Foundation recorded a total of \$310,456 and \$209,773, respectively, for scholarships and grants payable to the District.
+The Foundation's payments to the District for scholarships and grants amounted to \$2,134,525 and \$2,388,993 for fiscal years 2016 and 2015, respectively.
+At August 31, 2016 and 2015, the Foundation recorded a total of \$193,770 and \$310,456, respectively, for scholarships and grants payable to the District.

-Also, as described in the Contributed Services paragraph of Note A, the District paid the salaries and benefits of certain Foundation's employees and the estimated fair value of these contributed services is \$627,379 and \$487,087 for fiscal years 2015 and 2014, respectively.
+Also, as described in the Contributed Services paragraph of Note A, the District paid the salaries and benefits of Foundation employees and the estimated fair value of these contributed services is \$991,478 and \$627,379 for fiscal years 2016 and 2015, respectively.
 Further, the District also provided office space and equipment at no cost to the Foundation.
 Because the Foundation does not have a clearly measurable basis to estimate the value of these contributed facilities and equipment, no amounts have been reflected in the Foundation's financial statements.